PolymathicAI/the_well/datasets/pattern_formation/README.md

-# Pattern formation in the Gray-Scott reaciton-diffusion equations
+# Pattern formation in the Gray-Scott reaction-diffusion equations

 **One line description of the data:** Stable Turing patterns emerge from randomness, with drastic qualitative differences in pattern dynamics depending on the equation parameters.